-conditions enclosing the shockwave can be implemented easily because they are simply equilibrium states when viewed in a moving coordinate system.
+Over the last forty years a wide variety of atomistic shockwave simulations, based on molecular dynamics, have been carried out3-10.
+These particle-based simulations established three interesting facts which simplify numerical treatments of shockwaves.
+First fact: the boundary conditions enclosing the shockwave can be implemented easily because they are simply equilibrium states when viewed in a moving coordinate system.
 See again Figures 1 and 2.
-Second fact: shockwave thicknesses are indeed only a few mean free paths [4, 5, 11], as predicted for gases by numerical solutions of the Boltzmann equation [12, 13, 14, 15, 16, 17].
+Second fact: shockwave thicknesses are indeed only a few mean free paths^{4,5,11}, as predicted for gases by numerical solutions of the Boltzmann equation12-17.
 The small scale of shockwaves makes molecular dynamics simulations relatively simple to carry out.
-Third fact: one-dimensional shockwaves are stable [7], as shown in Figure 3.
+Third fact: one-dimensional shockwaves are stable7, as shown in Figure 3.
 Stability means that it is sensible to measure and compute shockwave profiles in which density, velocity, and energy are all expressed as functions of a single longitudinal coordinate, here chosen to define the x axis.

 In addition to these simplifying facts there are three more facts which complicate rather than simplify numerical treatments.
 They deserve more discussion and form the heart of the present work: fourth fact: temperature within the shockwave is a tensor, with different longitudinal and transverse values.
-Mott-Smith predicted the details of this complication for gases[13], by using an approximate bimodal velocity distribution (a spatially-varying linear combination of the cold and hot Maxwellian distributions).
-We discuss the meaning of "temperature" in the following Section II[7, 8, 9, 12, 13, 14, 18].
+Mott-Smith predicted the details of this complication for gases13, by using an approximate bimodal velocity distribution (a spatially-varying linear combination of the cold and hot Maxwellian distributions).
+We discuss the meaning of "temperature" in the following Section II^{7-9,12-14,18}.